SAP/cloud-identity-developer-guide/docs/Libraries/java/cap-ams-support/cap-ams-support.md

 </dependency>
 ```
 two extensions are integrated into the CAP runtime.
 The `AmsUserInfoProvider` adds CAP roles to the user
-assigned via particular grant statements in AMS policies (`...ASSIGN ROLE <roles>...`).
+assigned via particular grant statements in authorization policies (`...ASSIGN ROLE <roles>...`).
 The `AmsAuthorzationHandler` is a regular CAP event handler called whenever CAP performs an authorization check.
-For entities annotated for AMS, this handler enforces the assigned AMS policies by attaching conditions to the database query of the current request.
+For entities annotated for AMS, this handler enforces the assigned authorization policies by attaching conditions to the database query of the current request.
 If the CAP entity is not annotated for AMS, nothing is executed.

 If you're transitioning from the previous approach, you activate the new implementation by deleting